bsidestlv/bsidestlv.com/content/volunteers/index.md

 * Sign-up as a BSidesTLV 2020 Volunteer at https://signup.com/go/XDcsMTY

-* Email us at volunteer@bsidestlv.coms
+* Email us at volunteer@bsidestlv.com

 {{% /hero %}}